 The Respiratory Therapy Program is part of the Health Sciences Division.
-Registered Nursing, Practical Nursing, and Phlebotomy are other programs in the division.
-The division dean is Dr. Kimberly Lindquist (734-384-4101; klindquist@monroeccc.edu) who is also the director of the Nursing Program.
-Rachel Lehr is the Administrative Assistant and can be reached at (734) 384-4102 or rlehr@monroeccc.edu.
+Registered Nursing, Practical Nursing, EMT, and Phlebotomy are other programs in the division.
+Rachel Lehr is the Division Coordinator and can be reached at (734) 384-4102 or rlehr@monroeccc.edu.
 The fax number for the division is (734) 687-6046).
 There are several identified positions that will impact your education in the Respiratory Therapy Program.
 The positions and those who occupy them are as follows:

-- Program Director Helen M. Stripling, BFA, RRT, RRT-ACCS, directs the day-to-day operations of the program, ensures continued accreditation, occasionally assists with coordination of clinics, and teaches classroom courses.
-Office hours are flexible and by appointment or dropin basis Monday through Friday in H-155.
-Her office phone number is (734) 457-6055 or she can be reached at hstripling@monroeccc.edu. - Director of Clinical Education Angela Prush, MS, RRT is in charge of directing clinical education and teaches several classroom and laboratory courses.
+- Program Director & Interim Dean of Health Sciences Helen M. Stripling MS, RRT, RRT-ACCS, directs the day-to-day operations of the program, ensures continued accreditation, occasionally assists with coordination of clinics, and teaches classroom courses.
+Office hours are flexible and by appointment or drop-in basis Monday through Friday in H-115.
+Her office phone number is (734) 457-6055 or she can be reached at hstripling@monroeccc.edu. - Director of Clinical Education Angela Prush MS, RRT is in charge of directing clinical education and teaches several classroom and laboratory courses.
 Office hours vary each semester and are posted outside of her office door, room H-154.
-Her office phone number is (734) 384-4268 or she can be reached at aprush@monroeccc.edu. - Full-Time Faculty Kayla Ford, BS, RRT, RRT-NPS is the main classroom and laboratory instructor.
+Her office phone number is (734) 384-4268 or she can be reached at aprush@monroeccc.edu. - Full-Time Faculty -Kayla Ford BS, RRT, RRT-NPS is the main classroom and laboratory instructor.
 She is responsible for coordinating laboratory activities and occasionally assists in clinical education.
-Her office hours vary each semester and are posted outside of her office door, room H-150, Her office phone is (734) 384-4103 or she can be reached at kford@monroeccc.edu. - Medical Director-Raheel Jamal, MD, is a practicing pulmonologist at St. Vincent Mercy Medical Center in Toledo, OH.
+Her office hours vary each semester and are posted outside of her office door, room H-155, Her office phone is (734) 384-4103 or she can be reached at kford@monroeccc.edu. - Medical Director-Raheel Jamal, MD, is a practicing pulmonologist at Mercy St. Vincent Medical Center in Toledo, OH.
 He is board certified in internal medicine and pulmonary medicine.
 Students will have an opportunity to do rounds with Dr. Jamal in the second year of the program.
 Students who are assigned clinic at St. Vincent Mercy Medical Center will also have opportunities to interact with him, generally in the intensive care units (ICU). - Part-time Classroom Instructors--Students will have a few classes taught by part-time instructors.
 There are no required office hours, but many of them are generally available before or after the class.
 These individuals are hired for their expertise in their specialty area and should be able to give students the most recent information available for their topic. - Clinical Instructors--Whenever a student is assigned to a hospital for clinical experience, an instructor from the hospital will be responsible for the student.
 Within guidelines from MCCC's RT program, these individuals plan and supervise student activities, evaluate performance, and report student progress to the clinical coordinator or program director.
 The grade for clinic is assigned through one of the program's full time faculty who are coordinating the clinical classes.